drupol/not-a-number.io/content/posts/random/2026-05-13-retrospective-2025.md

 point in the [`Anduril's threat is existential`] thread: no matter how much time people spend trying to persuade each other about non-technical questions, the basic reality of open source remains hard to escape.
 These conversations may sometimes be necessary, but they are not free.
 They ask for time, attention, restraint, and emotional energy from contributors who often came to the project to build and maintain software.
+They also ask even more from people who are not writing in their native language.
+For me, doing all of this in English, while my native language is French, added a constant extra layer of effort: choosing words carefully, avoiding misunderstandings, checking tone, and trying to stay precise while already tired from the emotional strain of the situation.

 The same pattern showed up around symbolic project branding.
 The [`NixOS/nixos-homepage#1775`] discussion started from a simple question that several people had raised in one form or another, and for which some were treated very harshly,